雜憶拾零

 5. Cold Beer

-We have been warned that tap water is not safe to drink or even to put in your mouth.
-Beer, on the other hand, is safer than water.
-With this advice, Kevin and I tried to buy some beer to keep in the hotel room.
-We found that every grocery store requires you to trade in your case of empty beer bottles to buy a new case of beer.
+Living here, difficulty seemed endless for us every step of the way.
+This time was how to buy beer.
+We found that every grocery store required you to trade in your case of empty beer bottles to buy a new case of beer.
 No empty bottles, no beer.
-To get the process started, Kevin and I had to go to the back of a restaurant to steal a case of empty beer bottles.
+To get the buying process started, Ken and I had to go to the back of a restaurant to steal a case of empty beer bottles.
 Fortunately, there were plenty of them stacked on racks, and we were not caught.

 6. Chat (Khat)